jonnonz1/nz-statute-book/acts/public/1993/historic-places-act-1993.md

 ### 23 Criteria for registration of historic places and historic areas
 (1) The Trust may enter any historic place or historic area in the register if the place or area possesses aesthetic, archaeological, architectural, cultural, historical, scientific, social, spiritual, technological, or traditional significance or value.
-(2) The Trust may assign Category I status or Category II status to any historic place, having regard to any of the following criteria:
+(2) The Trust may assign Category 1 status or Category 2 status to any historic place, having regard to any of the following criteria:
   (a) the extent to which the place reflects important or representative aspects of New Zealand history:
   (b) the association of the place with events, persons, or ideas of importance in New Zealand history:
   (c) the potential of the place to provide knowledge of New Zealand history: